“Please come in. He is home.”

-This is already the 5th time ever since he treated the man from Tal’hrus.
-People who had no other options were resorting to what they’ve heard, and were coming to him for healing.
+This was already the fifth time ever since he treated the man from Tal’hrus.
+People who had no other options were resorting to what they’ve heard and were coming to him for healing.

 In Tamner’s case, it was an unfortunate accident.

 Some of the boys were playing in the roads of the Shorza district, and a runaway carriage had hit two of them—the horse pulling the carriage had somehow gotten loose from its harness as the carriage was traveling through.
 The other boy got away with only scratches, but Tamner got his legs crushed against a wall.

 Choosing to not use the compensation money they received for an operation, the Trinis family had explained their situation to Adalina, and waited for him to return home.
 The accident happened three days ago, and even with professional treatment, the possibility that the boy would not walk again was extremely high.

 They were hoping that he could help them and was willing to relinquish the compensation money in exchange for their son’s health and livelihood.